DLWK/EANet/README.md

 <p align="center">
     <img src="./fig/1.png"/> <br />
     <em>
-    Figure 1: Overview of the proposed PraNet, which consists of three reverse attention modules with a parallel partial decoder connection.
-See § 2 in the paper for details.
+    Figure 1: Overview of the proposed EANet.
+Our network is in an encoder-decoder style, it consists of the VGG-19 feature encoder E1 ∼ E5, dynamic scale-aware context (DSC) module, edge attention preservation (EAP) module, the feature decoder
+D1 ∼ D5 and multilevel pairwise regression (MPR) module.
+HFF denotes hybrid feature fusion block, which is a component of MPR.
+The final prediction is the generated global map (Sg) after iterative optimization by combining edge information and region information.
+The Si, {i = 2, 3, 4, 5}
+indicates the feature map of the side-output laye.
     </em>
 </p>
 ### 1.3.
 State-of-the-art Approaches